E-B-Smith/git-tools/README.md

 ## Git Project Scripts

-I tend to work on a number of projects at once during the day, for instance I might change some server code, tweak a micro-service, and then update an iOS app to be compatible with the other changes.
+I tend to work on a number of projects at once during the day.
+For instance I might change some server code, tweak a micro-service, and then update an iOS app to be compatible with these changes.

 At the beginning of the day I like to pull all the new changes to the projects from other team members and at night push all my changes upstream.
 It's handy update all my projects